-- 2022 foreign currency translation adjustment amounts reflect primarily the devaluation of the British pound and the Chilean peso, partially offset by appreciation of the Mexican peso and the Brazilian real.
-2021 personal transfer of the devaluation of the entropy translation adjustment amounts reflect primarily the devaluation of the euro, the Chilean peso, the Brazilian real and the Mexican peso.
-2020 foreign currency translation adjustment amounts reflect primarily the devaluation of the euro, the Chilean peso, the Brazilian real and the Mexican peso and the Colombian peso.
-Cains and losses on sales of available-for-sale debt securities are reclassified from accumulated other comprehensive income (loss) to the consolidated statements of operations when the gains or losses are realized.
-Pretax amounts are classified in the consolidated statements of operations as interest and other income (expense). - (d) - Pretax gains and losses on cash flow hedges are classified in the consolidated statements of operations as other operating income (expense) (\$8.9 million loss in 2022, \$0.1 million gain in 2021 and \$22.1 million gain in 2020.) - interest expense (\$3.5 million of expense in 2022, \$11.1 million of expense in 2021 and \$9.8 million in 2020.)
+(b) 2022 foreign currency translation adjustment amounts reflect primarily the devaluation of the British pound and the Chilean peso, partially offset by appreciation of the Mexican peso and the Brazilian real.
+2021 foreign currency translation adjustment amounts reflect primarily the devaluation of the euro, the Chilean peso, the Brazilian real and the Mexican peso.
+2020 foreign currency translation adjustment amounts reflect primarily the appreciation of the euro and various currencies related to the G4S acquisition, partially offset by the devaluation of the Brazilian real, the Mexican peso and the Colombian peso.

+(c) Gains and losses on sales of available-for-sale debt securities are reclassified from accumulated other comprehensive income (loss) to the consolidated statements of operations when the gains or losses are realized.
+Pretax amounts are classified in the consolidated statements of operations as interest and other income (expense).

+(d) Pretax gains and losses on cash flow hedges are classified in the consolidated statements of operations as

+• other operating income (expense) (\$8.9 million loss in 2022, \$0.1 million gain in 2021 and \$22.1 million gain in 2020.)

+• interest expense (\$3.5 million of expense in 2022, \$11.1 million of expense in 2021 and \$9.8 million in 2020.)